-This command is available only if you have configured a dual IPv4 and IPv6 Switch Database Management (SDM) template on the switch.
+This command is available only if the switch stack is running the advanced IP services image and you have configured a dual IPv4 and IPv6 Switch Database Management (SDM) template on the switch.

 access-list-name Specify an IPv6 access name. in Specify incoming IPv6 traffic. out Specify outgoing IPv6 traffic.
 Note This keyword is not supported on Layer 2 interfaces.